controlecidadao/samantha_ia/README.md

 Samantha interface operation tips.

-For a complete understanding of how the interface works, see the [Samnantha[() project on Github.
+For a complete understanding of how the interface works, see the [Samantha](https://github.com/controlecidadao/samantha_ia/tree/main) project on Github.

 ---